 Device-associated infection rates and device utilization ratios should be examined together so that preventive measures may be appropriately targeted.
 For example, a hospital may find that the CLABSI rate in an ICU is consistently above the 90th percentile and the central line utilization ratio is routinely between the 75th and 90th percentile.
-The hospital may want to target efforts on reducing the use of central lines or limiting the duration with which they are used on patients to lower the CLABSI rate in that unit.
-12
+The hospital may want to target reducing the use of central lines or limiting the duration with which they are used in an effort to lower the CLABSI rate in that unit.12

-11 National Healthcare Safety Network (NHSN) Report, data summary for 2006 through 2007, issued November 2008.
-Edwards et al., Am J Infect Control 2008:36:609-26.
+11 National Healthcare Safety Network (NHSN) Report: data summary for 2006 through 2008, issued December 2009.
+Edwards et al., Am J Infect Control 2009:37:783-305.